 - a.
-List of authorized personnel and their roles & responsibilities to be provided to TAA by the Head of Main Contractor/ Head of User Service organisation. - b.
-The list shall also contain the signatures of the authorized personnel.
+List of authorized personnel and their roles & responsibilities to be provided to TAA by the Main Contractor/User Service organisation. - b.
+The list shall also contain the signatures of the authorized personnel. - c.
+In case of organization approved under DOAS, DOAN number may be quoted and should be sufficient.